Anyone who knows me even remotely also knows exactly where I stand on the subject of winter.

 (15) It’s night when I get up for work.
 It’s night when I get home from work.
 (No wonder bears sleep all winter.
 I am so coming back as a bear in my next life.)

 (16) Goddam snow.
-(It’s no surprise that there’s never quite enough to force employers into giving us a snow day but always just enough to wreak havoc during rush hour.)
+(It’s no surprise that there’s never quite enough to force employers into giving us a snow day but always just enough to wreak havoc during rush hour.)frozen birds

 (18) Hat hair.
 (Why waste time and energy brushing my hair when I know it’s just going to look like Kim Jong Un’s by the time I get wherever I’m going?)

 (19) Anybody and everybody with plans to travel south.
-(May you bump into Jaws at the beach.)
+(May you bump into Jaws at the beach.)snowman

 (20) Fucking goddam snow.
 (Whether it falls gently from the sky, spreads like vanilla frosting over hill and dale, or becomes a cute little snowman on your front lawn—I HATE it.)